-Ed Buck, the Los Angeles-based liberal donor with an alleged fetish for injecting African-American with meth, is facing new federal charges after being arrested by local police earlier this week.
+Ed Buck, the Los Angeles-based liberal donor with an alleged fetish for injecting African-American men with meth, is facing new federal charges after being arrested by local police earlier this week.

-The U.S. Attorney’s Office for the Central District of California announced Thursday that federal investigators had charged the 65-year-old with one count of distribution of methamphetamine resulting in death of Gemmel Moore, who died in Buck’s home in July 2017.
+The U.S. Attorney’s Office for the Central District of California announced Thursday that federal investigators had charged the 65-year-old with one count of distribution of methamphetamine resulting in the death of Gemmel Moore, who died in Buck’s home in July 2017.

 Another man, Timothy Dean, also died in his home this past January.
-Both men died of methamphetamine overdoses
+Both men died of methamphetamine overdoses.

 But there are several alleged victims listed in the government’s criminal complaint against Buck.